|

 UNIVERSITY OF MASSACHUSETTS 2009:

-combines the theoretical and technical knowledge of human anatomy and physiology, clinical chemistry, genetics, immunology,
+theoretical and technical knowledge of human anatomy and physiology, clinical chemistry, genetics, immunology, microbiology,

-microbiology, hematology, histocompatibility, cellular pathology and other fields as they pertain to the dlinical Pathology
+hematology, histocompatibility, cellular pathology and other fields as they pertain to the dlinical Pathology combines the

-combines the theoretical and technical knowledge of human anatomy and physiology, clinical chemistry, genetics, immunology,
+theoretical and technical knowledge of human anatomy and physiology, clinical chemistry, genetics, immunology, microbiology,

-microbiology, hematology, histocompatibility, cellpathology and other fields as they pertain to the diagnosis, monitoring
+hematology, histocompatibility, cellpathology and other fields as they pertain to the diagnosis, monitoring and prevention

 Synthesis